shravanSD/webcentric/readme.txt

 -Code reuse-> copy the template i created in TEMPLATE.php to your file and then start development.
 	-> create your customized css,js,php file for each html/css file.

-.......Read index.php, contactform.php AND linked files to know how the modularization works.
+.......Read index.php, contactform.php AND linked files to understand how the modularization works.

-Changes:
+Changes:(Vyas)
 10/12/17-

 	-Customerfeedback implemented(Feedback->Leave review)